 - Mugs, etc

 Kinder Joy: It is an Italian company owned by Ferro.
 The company has divided its chocolate market into groups.
-Kinder Joy is a part of Ferrero which focuses mainly on the kids sector.
-It attracts kids by:-
+Kinder Joy is a part of Ferrero which focuses mainly on the kid’s sector.

 - Surprise gifts inside the chocolate